This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Urinary incontinence (UI)

-is when you leak urine.
-UI occurs because your bladder cannot store or empty urine properly.
+is when you lose control of your bladder.
+UI develops because your bladder cannot store or empty urine properly.
 The 3 most common types of UI are stress incontinence, urge incontinence, or both.

 Common symptoms include the following:

-- A bladder that does not empty completely when you urinate
+- You feel like your bladder does not empty completely when you urinate.

-- Urinating often and a need to urinate immediately
+- You urinate often and need to urinate immediately.

-- Leaking urine when you sleep, or waking up with the urge to urinate
+- You leak urine when you sleep, or you wake up with the urge to urinate.

-- Leaking urine when you cough, sneeze, exercise, or laugh
+- You leak urine when you cough, sneeze, exercise, or laugh.

-- Train your bladder.
 Go to the bathroom at set times, such as every 2 hours, even if you do not feel the urge to go.
 You can also try to hold your urine when you feel the urge to go.
 For example, hold your urine for 5 minutes when you feel the urge to go.
 As that becomes easier, hold your urine for 10 minutes.
-Work up to every 3 or 4 hours to help control your bladder.

 - Keep a UI record.
 Write down how often you leak urine and how much you leak.
 Make a note of what you were doing when you leaked urine.